2023 Design & Paint Color Trends to Sell Your House

 Sofas are soft & curvy now.
 Bold accent chairs can replace one of the neutral sofas.
 Coffee and ends tables are vintage or contemporary.
 They DON’T need to match.
 In fact they look better if they don’t!
 The trend is to have rustic pieces with contemporary furniture.

 If you currently have the farmhouse look and live in the city or suburbia, this look is dated and needs to be tweaked to sell your house.
 If you have succumbed to the all gray, all white, or all big box store furniture, this look needs to be updated to appeal to potential buyers.
 This can easily be done by switching some furniture pieces like accent chairs, tables and or adding a couple of contemporary accent chairs to update your look.
 This is where you can have fun with your furniture and explore different possibilities.
-If you are switching up styles to get your house ready to sell, be sure to buy furniture and/or accessories that you will be able to use in your new home.
+If you are switching up styles to get your house ready to sell, you can either rent furniture depending on your area, or if you need to buy furniture, be sure to buy furniture and/or accessories that you will be able to use in your new home.

 6. Texture & Layers

 Kitchens are also taking a dramatic turn from all white and all gray colors where the cabinets, counters and backsplash were one monochromatic color.
-It will be common to see either the uppers or lowers to be a different color, or a different color like a bank of cabinets above, or a kitchen island may be sporting a different color.
-They are quite minimalist in their looks with some sporting handle-less cabinets.
-Note the handle-less uppers in the above picture.
+It will be common to see either the uppers or lowers to be a different color, or a different color like a bank of cabinets above, or a kitchen island with a different color.
 An entire wall of pantries is also another feature you will see in kitchens this year with large islands and counters.

 Photos: Left: ChrislovesJulia.com Middle: Pinterest Right: ACE Architects

 We also see wood kitchens coming back (pictured above).
 Much different and more sophisticated from the 70’s.We will also see wood cabinets on either the upper or lower half with a different color in the opposite cabinet which makes for some interesting combinations.
-Greige is replacing gray for kitchens color (middle photo) and green is predicted to be the most popular color for 2021.
-In some areas, green would be appealing to buyers, whereas in some areas, it may not be and thus could lower your potential in attracting a large number of buyers to your property.
-You need to check out what trends are happening and also what trends are NOT going on in your neigborhood.
+Greige is replacing gray for kitchens color (middle photo) and green has taken over as the most popular kitchen color for 2023.

-9. Flooring is warm, more natural, rustic, and wide
+8. Flooring is warm, more natural, and wide

 We are steering away from cool gray floors after this flooring color has dominated strongly over the past decade.
 If you still have alot of gray in your home, some flooring addresses this by having planks of gray and planks of beige in their mix to combine the outgoing trend with the incoming trend.
 Lighter oak flooring and white-washed flooring is becoming very popular, a great combination with the new rustic + contemporary mix that we are seeing in furniture & design styles.
 Browns are dominating in mid-tones and darker browns.

-Over the past year or so, many of us found ourselves working from home.
+Because of the pandemic, we found ourselves working from home.
 Spare bedrooms were turned into offices, basements were refinished so that we could make room for an office.
 Dining rooms became offices, closets were turned into offices and even living rooms had to share with an office in some cases were there just wasn’t enough room to accommodate home offices + online schooling.

 But as we start to begin life in our new normal, some people are going back to the office full-time, whereas others are working from home permanently now, whereas others are doing a combination of both.